What You Can Do with Your Old Hearing Aids

-What can you do with your old hearing aids?
-This is a common question asked by hearing aid users who purchase a new device, or by people who have come across relatives’ unused aids.
-If you’re a hearing aid user keeping one hearing aid as a spare is a good idea in case yours needs repairs or you are left without one for some reason.
-If you have an unwanted hearing aid, consider donating it to one of the many initiatives that accept donated aids for a good cause, or consider donating it to a loved one.
+Getting a new set of hearing aids is rather exciting but most people are often left wondering what to do with their old hearing aids.
+If you use a hearing aid, keeping one set of hearing aids as a spare is a good idea in case yours needs repairs or you are left without one for some reason.
+However, if you absolutely do not want to keep them, consider donating them to one of the many initiatives that accept donated hearing aids for a good cause, or consider donating them to a loved one.

 Can you donate old hearing aids?